 The diagram below provides an overview of the existing architecture of the Mentat system.

-All continuously running deamons operate as ‘pipes’, i.e. the report enters on one side, the deamon performs relevant operations and the report reappears on the other side.
-To facilitate report exchange between individual deamons, alike in MTA Postfix, the file system and queues implemented by means of files and directories on filesystem.
+All continuously running deamons operate as *pipes*, i.e. the message enters on one side, the deamon performs relevant operations and the message reappears on the other side.
+To facilitate report exchange between individual deamons, alike in MTA Postfix, the message queues are implemented by means of simple files and directories on filesystem.